Research

 How do both sexual violence and sexual fear produce social control and surplus value?

-My new book is called Sexual Violence in Racial Capitalism, and is out with Manchester University Press in early 2026.
-This puts forward a detailed account of the role of sexual violence in racial capitalist economic formations, focusing on acts, threats, imputations and punishment of sexual violence and the interactions between them.
+My new book is called Sexual Violence in Racial Capitalism, and is out with Manchester University Press in May 2026.
+This puts forward a detailed account of the role of sexual violence in racial capitalist economic formations.
+Through a framework called the coloniality of sexual violence, I conjoin acts of sexual violence and ideas of sexual threat in an analysis of gendered and raced property relations and the split colonial/modern psyche.
+I argue that fantasies of sexual danger represent the infolded violence of racial capitalism, which is why fear of revolution is often fear of rape.
+Revolution, however, is always imminent: violence is necessary because power is incomplete.

 Sexual violence, neoliberalism, and higher education